-Welcome to The Special!
-A live weekly late night show hosted by a different character each week.
-These characters all live within the same universe and cross over frequently!
-These episodes feature some incredible guests, from esteemed actors, comedy legends, rising stars, amazing indie bands, unique musical acts, performance artists and even TWO murderers!
+Welcome to The Special Without Brett Davis!
+A live weekly late night variety show hosted by a different character each week.
+These episodes feature some incredible performers, famous and/or fucked up guests, unique musical acts, and even TWO murderers!
+Check out the episode guide to follow the interweaving storylines and learn more about the comedians and guests featured on the show!

 Check out the latest episode of The Special right here, updated weekly.